Diheng/HPC_imaging/docs/index.md

 You might also find this section of the Neuroimaging-core webpage helpful: [Neuroimaging-core/Transferring Files](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/hpc.html#transferring-files)

+Step 1 - Register/Log in to [Globus](https://www.globus.org/): You can log in with your UA SSO credential.
+Just click "Log in" on the right upper corner and follow the instruction.

+Step - 2 - Install Globus Connect Personal on your computer as an Endpoint: if your data is deidentified, you can use your personal laptop or any lab computer for this task.

+*Note for psychofizzer:* If you are a member for John Allen's Psychophysiology lab, just so you know that as of Oct 21, 2022, we don't have Globus Connect Personal installed on any of our term server.
+I have tried installing it but results in error.

+Step - 2 (Alternative) - Use Google Drive for Globus: if you want to skip the Globus Connect Personal route, Globus also works with Google Drive.
+As an UA student your Google Drive account (same as your UA email address) comes with unlimited storage (but soon will be 15 GB).
+If your data is under 15 GB in total and has been deidentified, I recommend using Google Drive for Globus file transfer.
+I also recommend compressing your deidentified BIDS data into a single zip file before you move it to Google Drive for Globus, so that it saves you time and increase reliability of transferring.
+Documentation see [here](https://docs.globus.org/how-to/gcsv5.3/access-google-drive/).
+To connect your Google Drive to your Globus account, go to Collection tab and search "UA Google Drive" and go from there.

 ### Storage options:

 - HIPAA Box: This is recommanded if you want to do all your preprocessing on HPC.
 If you have access to a secure local machine for DICOM to BIDS convertion and defacing process (see below for more detail), you can skip this.
 [Link to request](https://uarizona.service-now.com/), See Home > Service Catalog > Teaching and Learning > Academic Technology > Box > Box Health Account Request.